 What to look for in a smart speaker

 Digital assistants are a good starting point: the most common options for smart speakers are Amazon Alexa and Google Assistant, and for most people, it’s a choice between these two.
-Apple’s Siri is also an option, but it’s only available on one current and one discontinued smart speaker at this point, and generally isn’t quite as capable as the other two overall, so it’s more of a niche option for those reasons – though later, we’ll go into why it still may be worth choosing.
+Apple’s Siri is also an option, but it’s only available on one current and one discontinued smart speaker at this point, and generally isn’t quite as capable as the other two overall, so it’s more of a niche option for those reasons.

 As we've said, for the majority, it’s Alexa or Google Assistant.
 And actually, for most people, the choice won’t make too much difference still – they’re both able to play music pretty comprehensively, they can both answer most question types, they both offer a lot of smart home control, and so on.
 For more details, see our in-depth Alexa vs Google Assistant (opens in new tab) guide.